Measuring the Intrinsic Dimension of Earth Representations: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Intrinsic dimension (ID) offers an architecture- and task-agnostic metric to measure the information content encoded in geographic INRs.
 Despite being a task-agnostic metric, global ID still informs the ``learning-friendliness'' \citep{mai2022review} property of a location encoder.
 When measured on frozen embeddings, higher global ID aligns with stronger downstream performance after fine-tuning, indicating greater representativeness.
 When measured on the activations of a supervised prediction head, lower global ID accompanies better generalization, consistent with task-aligned compression.
 Local ID maps expose spatial artifacts that could influence the performance of geographic INRs on downstream applications.
-Thus, both global and local ID analysis can support model selection (e.g., choosing positional encoders or resolution) via label-free model evaluation at the \emph{pre-training} stage.
+Thus, both global and local ID analysis can support model selection via label-free model evaluation at the pre-training stage.

+Beyond this model selection role, our results suggest several concrete applications of ID for designing, auditing, and deploying geospatial machine learning models.
+First, global ID of frozen location encoders can act as a label-free proxy for downstream performance when comparing architectures, positional encodings, resolution hyperparameters, or input modality sets, reducing the cost of exploring new INR designs.
+Second, monitoring the divergence between encoder and head ID offers a signal for early stopping that complements standard validation metrics.
+Third, spatially resolved local ID maps allow practitioners to audit geographic biases, guiding targeted data collection and region-aware fine-tuning.

-We view ID as one component of a broader evaluation toolkit for geographic representation learning.
-Complementary measures could quantify data provenance by attributing information content to specific pre-training corpora or regions, and can improve interpretability by localizing that content to subspaces of the embedding.
-The rich connection between ID, model representativeness, and task-alignment that we evidence here has several implications for future work.
-While our analysis linking ID to downstream performance is descriptive and not causal, future work could examine whether using ID as an optimization target during pre-training leads to information-rich geographic location encoders.
-Future work could also explore using patterns in local ID to guide the design of task-specific fine-tuning strategies that could differ in regions of high and low information content.
+While these applications already make ID practically useful, we view it as one component of a broader evaluation toolkit for geographic representation learning.
+Beyond the supervised regression and classification benchmarks we study here, ID-based diagnostics could be extended to geo-prior settings such as location-conditioned satellite image generation and fine-grained classification with geospatial priors \citep{gpsgen,wrap}.
+Complementary measures could quantify data provenance by attributing information content to specific pre-training corpora or regions, and could improve interpretability by localizing that content to subspaces of the embedding.
+Future work could also develop more principled ways to use patterns in local ID to drive task-specific fine-tuning or data acquisition strategies that adapt to regional variation in information content.